yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 For complex DB queries, it is recommended that you create database views to save the query parsing and preparation time.

 Last but not least, use `LIMIT` in your `SELECT` queries.
-This avoids fetching overwhelming amount of data from database and exhausting the memory allocated to PHP.
+This avoids fetching an overwhelming amount of data from the database and exhausting the memory allocated to PHP.

 ## Using Plain Arrays <span id="using-arrays"></span>

-Although [Active Record](db-active-record.md) is very convenient to use, it is not as efficient as using plain arrays when you need to retrieve large amount of data from database.
-In this case, you may consider calling `asArray()` while using Active Record to query data so that the retrieved data are represented as arrays instead of bulky Active Record objects.
+Although [Active Record](db-active-record.md) is very convenient to use, it is not as efficient as using plain arrays when you need to retrieve a large amount of data from database.
+In this case, you may consider calling `asArray()` while using Active Record to query data so that the retrieved data is represented as arrays instead of bulky Active Record objects.
 For example,

 ```php